Dutch for Children

 Teaching in person was simply no longer there.
 This opened the opportunity for online classes.
 It opened a new market.
 Dutch for Children online was a fact.

-Online lesson is a great solution
+Online lesson is a great solution in our story

 Dutch for Children is a great solution for Dutch children all over the world.
 They can take Dutch lessons from the comfort of their own room and home.
 Matching their school and life schedule, their host country and their level and interests.
 We only have satisfied customers.
 According to parents our core values about our lessons and services include: Reliable, committed, flexible, knowledgeable, passionate.